 An Amazon Machine Image (AMI) defines the programs and settings that will be applied when you launch an EC2 instance.
-Once you have finished configuring the data, services, and applications on your ArcGIS Server instance, you can save your work as a custom AMI stored in Amazon EC2.
-You can scale out your site by using this custom AMI to launch additional instances.
+Once you've finished configuring the data, services, and applications on your instance, you can save your work as a custom AMI stored in Amazon EC2.
+You can scale out your site using this custom AMI to launch additional instances.

 Creating a custom AMI makes an exact copy of the current state of your EC2 instance.
-Before you continue, remove all personal information from your EC2 instance, including stored information such as web browser cookies and temporary files.
+Before creating a custom AMI, remove all personal information from your EC2 instance, including stored information such as web browser cookies and temporary files.

-AMIs that you create with ArcGIS software are for individual use and are allowed only for the purpose of configuring your own ArcGIS Server deployment on Amazon.
-They are not to be redistributed or shared with any other parties.
+AMIs that you create with ArcGIS software are for individual use and are allowed only for the purpose of configuring your own ArcGIS Server deployment on AWS.
+They are not to be redistributed or shared with any other party.